YubiKey 5 CSPN Series Specifics

 The YubiKey 5 Series supports FIDO Universal 2nd Factor (U2F), which is defined in [RD7].
 On a high level, the FIDO U2F protocol comprises both the registration and the authentication process but is only used as a second factor in the authentication process.

-For more information on the YubiKey application FIDO U2F see Yubico’s website.
+For more information on the YubiKey application FIDO U2F see Yubico’s website, U2F.

 CSPN Approved Mode

-To operate the YubiKey 5 in a CSPN approved mode, the user must first be identified with a first factor authentication scheme (e.g. username/password) according to the FIDO U2F standard [RD7].
-The details for such a first factor authentication scheme go beyond the scope of this document however.
+To operate the YubiKey 5 in a CSPN approved mode, identify the user by a first factor authentication scheme (for example, username/password) according to the FIDO U2F standard [RD7].
+The details for such a first factor authentication scheme are beyond the scope of this document.

-As part of the registration process, the user must touch the YubiKey 5 sensor when the browser or application prompts for it.
-Furthermore, the user must also touch the YubiKey 5 when the browser or application requests for it during the authentication process.
+As part of the registration process, the user touches the YubiKey 5 sensor when the browser or application prompts for it.
+The user also touches the YubiKey 5 when the browser or application requests for it during the authentication process.

 Technical Configuration